Overview

 The

-up, status, kill, and logs commands.Workspace credentials
+install, status, events, steer, and kill commands.Workspace credentials

 Add secrets to the vault without the agent ever seeing them.